Witness account highlights dangers of texting while driving

 Jennifer Morrison, the investigator in charge of the team from the National Transportation Safety Board, would only say that distracted driving will be among the issues investigated.

-The witness who is saying the pickup driver was texting while driving recounted the incident Friday in an interview with The Associated Press on Friday.
+The witness who is saying the pickup driver was texting while driving recounted the incident Friday in an interview with The Associated Press.
 Jody Kuchler, a 55-year-old self-employed welder, said he and his girlfriend were driving back to their home in the nearby town of Leakey when he came across a truck that was driving erratically across the road.

 "He kept going off the road and into oncoming traffic and he just kept doing that," said Kuchler, who first shared the account of what happened with the San Antonio Express-News.